 A stock container can be thrown away in the trash (glass box if glass) if the user verifies that the container is empty and is 5 gallons or less.
 If the container has any material and you will not use it, please empty the container into an appropriately labeled waste container or label the stock container with a hazardous waste label.
 Please make sure all the information is entered into the label (material name, accumulation start date, supervisor and hazards).
 Additionally, if the container holds a container that is highly toxic, please have RM&S collect the container.
 RM&S staff will periodically collect waste from the fume hoods in the labs.Can I have food at my meeting/event?

-Anyone on campus serving food will be required to have a food education (handlers) certificate.
-Food handler's certificates can be obtained through a County of San Diego authorized food handler training school.
-Groups may be asked to stop the fundraiser if evidence of food handlers certificates cannot be established.What are the approved food vendors on campus?
+Each person working the food event on campus will be required to have a food education (handlers) certificate.
+Food handler's certificates can be obtained through a County of San Diego authorized food handler training school or you may take the CSUSM Temporary Food Handler's Training course.
+To take this course please contact Risk Management & safety (760-750-4502).What are the approved food vendors on campus?

 They are listed on the University Auxiliary and Research Services Corporation website.Is a food handler's certificate required for everyone participating in our fundraiser?